-If you have questions about your school level program, please contact your school coordinator.
-Before contacting anyone or everyone on the OBOB Executive Committee regarding your request, question, or concern please refer to this Handbook and/or Regional and State Manual.
-If you do not find the information necessary in these documents, please read the following job descriptions and direct your email to the most relevant OBOB Executive Committee member.
+If you have questions about your school level program, please contact your school coordinator before contacting anyone on the OBOB Executive Committee.
+Please refer to this Regional Manager Manual or the Handbook before sending any emails.
+If you do not find the information necessary in these documents, please read the following job descriptions and direct your email appropriately.